 We will have a culture firmly rooted in the therapeutic approach in order to provide reflection, space for growth and support for the people accessing the service, their families and our growing team.

 Meeting the need

 The organisation is a social enterprise which aims to meet a very real and growing need.
 Sadly, mental health struggles are rising in children and adults year on year.
-The current education system alongside the NHS has been and will be under a great deal of pressure, with limited resources to meet the needs of young people who have complex needs, anxiety issues.
+The current education system alongside the NHS has been and will be under a great deal of pressure, with limited resources to meet the needs of people who have complex needs and anxiety struggles.
 Often, these individuals slip through the net or end up disengaged from school and their wider network, which can have a devastating effect on their lives.